InappUser/UNexUpdates/readme.md

 ####UNex
-#####V0.2
+#####V0.2.1
 #####Release notes

-* Second commit of updates for UNex game
+* Third commit of updates for UNex game
-* This version marks the first of those not meant for testing purposes
-* Functionality for changing and saving user sensitivity has been implemented
-* A new Weapon has been Added: the Shotgun
-* Changes have been made to the enemy spawn system to allow for random amounts of enemies to spawn at random spawn points throughout the scene
-* Spawning enemies are randomly "Alive" or "Static": the former attacking when provoked, the latter remaining innocuous
+* This version is a small update, fixing bugs directly associated with the previous
+* Fixed a small error wherein, upon respawning, the game would crash due to an attempted reset of the player's sensitivity (to their saved sensitivity).
+* Fixed a small error wherein the game would crash if the player attempted to access the pause menu while respawning.
+Currently the ability to access the pause menu has been disabled by checking the players health first.